milanwiedemann/suddengains/README.md

 [![minimal-R-version](https://img.shields.io/badge/R%3E%3D-3.4.0-brightgreen.svg)](https://cran.r-project.org/)
 [![licence](https://img.shields.io/badge/Licence-GPL--3-brightgreen.svg)](https://choosealicense.com/licenses/gpl-3.0/)

-We published a preprint describing this package on [PsyArXiv](https://psyarxiv.com/2wa84/).
+To learn more about the background of this package see our preprint on [PsyArXiv](https://psyarxiv.com/2wa84/).
 We have also created an open [Zotero group](https://www.zotero.org/groups/2280342/suddengains) collecting all the literature looking at sudden gains in psychological therapies.
 Please let me know if I missed anything or join the group and add papers yourself.